AaronRuizMoraUK/Vulkan-Course/README.md

 - Implemented [Normal mapping](https://learnopengl.com/Advanced-Lighting/Normal-Mapping) to provide more detailed surfaces to objects.
 - Implemented [Directional lighting](https://learnopengl.com/Lighting/Multiple-lights) in Fragment Shader.
 - Implemented [Gamma Correction](https://learnopengl.com/Advanced-Lighting/Gamma-Correction) in Fragment Shader for a better quality image due to more accurate lighting calculations in linear space.

-#### Assets

-- Assets only have generic data imported from the files in the Assets folder, they do not include Vulkan or Graphics structures.
-For example, `TextureAsset` has a buffer of bytes with the image imported from file, but it doesn't include a graphics' `Texture`.
-Another example is `MeshAsset`, it has the list of positions, indices, etc. imported from FBX or GLTF files, but it doesn't include a graphics' `Buffer`.
-This keeps the assets system nicely decoupled from graphics structures.
-Other classes, such as Renderer's `Object`, will use the assets, load their data and then construct their necessary structures from them.
-- `MeshAsset` imports all meshes from the 3D file and not just the first one.

 ## 3rdParty Libraries